Long Center for Plant & Environmental Science

 Preparing for climate change

 Understanding how plants respond to climate change is critical for preparing for and mitigating what’s to come.
-Researchers at Holden are investigating how climate change is already changing plant phenology (or the timing of seasonal events) in woodlands; how it affects plant establishment in ecological restorations; how it affects plant growth, survival, and reproduction in rhododendrons; and how microbes might mitigate plant responses to change in duckweed.
+Researchers at Holden are investigating how climate change is already changing plant phenology (or the timing of seasonal events) in woodlands; how it affects plant establishment in ecological restorations; and how it affects plant growth, survival, and reproduction in rhododendrons.

 Promoting healthy forests